django-cas-ng/django-cas-ng/README.md

 =============

-`django-cas-ng` is inherit from `django-cas` [https://bitbucket.org/cpcc/django-cas]. `django-cas` is not updated since 2013-4-1.

 `django-cas-ng` is CAS (Central Authentication Service) client implementation.
+This project inherit from [django-cas](https://bitbucket.org/cpcc/django-cas). `django-cas` is not updated since 2013-4-1.
+This project will include new bugfix and new feature development.

 Features
 --------